mkik12/CHMU-weatherDataProcessing/README.md

 4. Click the **Start** button to run the plugin.

 > [!TIP]
 > Be cautious when setting the extent layer parameter, which must be a vector layer - preferably a polygon - and the cell size, whose unit is determined by the chosen projection.
+If you want to save the plugin's output, enter a path that ends with a GIS raster file extension.

 ## How the Plugin Works